fentec-project/gofe/README.md

 #### Quadratic polynomial schemes
 You will need `SGP` scheme from package `quadratic`.

-It contains
+It contains an
-implementation of efficient FE scheme for **quadratic multi-variate polynomials** by _Sans, Gay_ and _Pointcheval_ ([paper](https://eprint.iacr.org/2018/206.pdf)) which is based on bilinear pairings, and offers adaptive security under chosen-plaintext attacks (IND-CPA security).
+implementation of an efficient FE scheme for **quadratic multi-variate polynomials** by _Sans, Gay_ and _Pointcheval_ ([paper](https://eprint.iacr.org/2018/206.pdf)) which is based on bilinear pairings, and offers adaptive security under chosen-plaintext attacks (IND-CPA security).

+#### Schemes with attribute based encryption (ABE)
+Schemes are organized under `abe` package.

+It contains two ABE schemes:
+* A ciphertext policy (CP) ABE scheme named FAME by Agrawal, Chase ([paper](https://eprint.iacr.org/2017/807.pdf)) allowing encrypting a message based on a boolean expression defining a policy which attributes are needed for the decryption.
+It is implemented in `abe.fame`.
+* A key policy (KP) ABE scheme by Goyal, Pandey, Sahai, Waters ([paper](https://eprint.iacr.org/2006/309.pdf)) allowing a distribution of keys following a boolean expression defining a policy which attributes are needed for the decryption.
+It is implemented in `abe.gpsw`.

 ### Configure selected scheme
 All GoFE schemes are implemented as Go structs with (at least logically)